jasondiazg/angular-ui-router-styles/README.md

 [![Build Status](https://travis-ci.org/manuelmazzuola/angular-ui-router-styles.svg)](https://travis-ci.org/manuelmazzuola/angular-ui-router-styles)

-This is a simple module for AngularJS that provides the ability to have route-specific CSS stylesheets, by integrating with Angular [uiRouter](https://github.com/angular-ui/ui-router).
+This is a simple module for AngularJS that provides the ability to have route-specific CSS stylesheets, by integrating with Angular [uiRouter](https://github.com/angular-ui/ui-router) with support to 1.x.x version.

 What does it do?
 ---------------